endurodave/AsyncMulticastDelegateCpp17/README.md

 <p>The delegate implementation significantly eases multithreaded application development by executing the delegate function with all of the function arguments on the thread of control that you specify.
 The framework handles all of the low-level machinery to safely invoke any function signature on a target thread.
 Windows 2017 and Eclipse projects are included for easy experimentation.</p>

+<h2>Delegates Background</h2>

+<p>If you&rsquo;re not familiar with a delegate, the concept is quite simple.
+A delegate can be thought of as a super function pointer.
+In C++, there&#39;s no pointer type capable of pointing to all the possible function variations: instance member, virtual, const, static, and free (global).
+A function pointer can&rsquo;t point to instance member functions, and pointers to member functions have all sorts of limitations.
+However, delegate classes can, in a type-safe way, point to any function provided the function signature matches.
+In short, a delegate points to any function with a matching signature to support anonymous function invocation.</p>

+<p>In practice, while a delegate is useful, a multicast version significantly expands its utility.
+The ability to bind more than one function pointer and sequentially invoke all registrars&rsquo; makes for an effective publisher/subscriber mechanism.
+Publisher code exposes a delegate container and one or more anonymous subscribers register with the publisher for callback notifications.</p>

+<p>The problem with callbacks on a multithreaded system, whether it be a delegate-based or function pointer based, is that the callback occurs synchronously.
+Care must be taken that a callback from another thread of control is not invoked on code that isn&rsquo;t thread-safe.
+Multithreaded application development is hard.
+It&#39;s hard for the original designer; it&#39;s hard because engineers of various skill levels must maintain the code; it&#39;s hard because bugs manifest themselves in difficult ways.
+Ideally, an architectural solution helps to minimize errors and eases application development.</p>

+<p>This C++ delegate implementation is full featured and allows calling any function, even instance member functions, with any arguments either synchronously or asynchronously.
+The delegate library makes binding to and invoking any function a snap.</p>

 <h2>Quick Start</h2>

 A simple publish/subscribe asynchronous delegate example.